EgAlexDeveloper/zid_test_task/README.md

 # ZID test app architecture

-the main template architecture depending on MVW
+the main template architecture depending on MVW using Typescript Programming Language
 ### MVVM
 is used over Redux for shared data in the same VM
 ### MVC